CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Executable type

 Second, let us determine what type of a library we are dealing with.
-For that we will use again the `otool` as mentioned above Mach-O header specifies `filetype`.
+For that we will use again the `otool` as mentioned above.
+Mach-O header specifies `filetype`.
 So running it again on the UIKit.framework with the `-hv` flags produces the following output:

 ```
 Mach header